ReasonFoundation/pensionviewr/README.md

 </table>
 ### `filterData()`

-5. `filterData()`: filters existing data (data.frame/data.table format) keeping & renaming set of commonly used variables in pension analysis. `filterData` has 3 arguments:
+5. `filterData()`: filters existing data (data.frame/data.table format) keeping & renaming set of commonly used variables in pension analysis. `filterData(Data, fy, source = FALSE)` has 3 arguments:

 * `Data`: A data table already pulled with `pullData`, `pullStateData`, or other ways.
 * `fy`: Starting fiscal year for the data pulled from the Reason pension database.